Self-Employed Mortgages Without Accounts

 FAQs

-No. You will need at least some form of income proof to get a mortgage as the mortgage provider would not be lending responsibly if they didn’t ask for evidence of your earnings.
+No. You will need some income proof to get a mortgage, as the mortgage provider would not be lending responsibly if they didn’t ask for evidence of your earnings.

-However, some lenders are more flexible than others when it comes to what kind of income proof you need to provide.
-While many lenders expect self-employed people to produce accounts, others may accept SA302 tax calculations and other forms of income proof.
+However, some lenders are more flexible than others regarding what income proof you need to provide.
+While many lenders expect self-employed people to produce accounts, others may accept SA302 tax calculations and other forms of proof of income.

 No, it’s not possible to simply create a figure that you ‘believe’ you’ll earn.
 A mortgage lender would need something more solid and credible than that.
-But, if you already have contracts agreed for work over the next 12 months then you could ask a qualified accountant to produce a written financial projection, based on this information.
+But, if you already have contracts agreed for work over the next 12 months, you could ask a qualified accountant to produce a written financial projection based on this information.

 Ask a quick question